Paul-Gosse/University-Projects/README.md

 # Projets universitaires / University Projects

-- Ces projets ne sont pas publiés à but d'être éxecutés mais simplement visionner pour mon dossier étudiant.
-Et me permet de former mon portfolio.
+- Ces projets ne sont pas publiés à but d'êtres éxecutés mais simplement visionné pour mon dossier étudiant.
+Cela me permet de former mon portfolio.

 - These projects are not published in order to be executed but simply to view for my student file.
-And allows me to form my portfolio.
+It allows me to form my portfolio.

 ### Voici quelques projets que j'ai développé au cours de mes années à la faculté de Caen / Here are some projects that I developed during my years at the faculty of Caen